 From 1972-74 Toyota offered this coupe alongside the Corolla and the Celica.
 Toyota based the Carina on the Celica chassis, but installed a Corolla 1588cc 2-TC engine under the hood (US-bound Celicas had the larger 2L 18R engine).
 This created a coupe with the sportiness of a Celica and the fuel economy of a Corolla with a price somewhere in between.
 However, it seems Toyota buyers chose economy or sportiness, and passed on the compromise.

 I never owned or rode in a Carina, but as a kid one parked in my neighborhood, and I liked its lines.
-The Carina had unusual tail lights that wrapped over the top of the rear fender, and grill mounted high beams inside the headlight bezels.
+The Carina had unusual tail lights that wrapped over the top of the rear fender, and grille mounted high beams inside the headlight bezels.
 While I wanted to find one for Curbside Classic, I knew they were rare as Hen’s teeth; few were sold, and 90% of them had dissolved into rust back in 1985.

 However, living in Southern California, I knew I had a shot.
 Most of Toyota’s early sales were in California, and car bodies last for ever in this mild climate.
 Sure enough, several months ago a Carina crossed in front of me while I sat at a light on Redondo Beach Boulevard, but I could not take chase.
 While I whacked the steering wheel in frustration, my Holy Grail rolled off to the east.

 But with time, I prevailed.
-My wife asked me to drive her to Starbucks this morning, and as I pulled up to the into the parking lot, I spotted this Carina.
+My wife asked me to drive her to Starbucks this morning, and as I pulled up into the parking lot, I spotted this Carina.
 Of course, I had left both camera and phone at home, but Celeste offered to watch for the owner as I rushed back for the camera.
 To my relief, I returned to find the car still in place.

 As you can see, this car is a true Curbside Classic.
 There are no signs of modifications outside the dealer installed trunk rack, and it still retains three of the factory wheel covers.
 Sadly, the car came equipped with a 2 speed Toyoglide automatic, so in addition to the smaller Corolla engine, power delivery is further hobbled by a power sucking torque converter and limited gear ratio options.